itskemo/responsive-ant-menu/README.md

 # Responsive Ant Menu

-A lightweight React component for Ant's Menu to support responsive behavior.
+A lightweight React component for Ant Menu to support responsive behaviour.

 ## Motivation
 Having an option for Ant's Menu component to hide under a customizable element when viewing on mobile device.